 Working Group’s arguments opposing mandatory transformation of contact information in all generic top-level domains

+Some of the issues raised by those opposing mandatory transformation include:

 Accurate transformation is very expensive and these recommendations could effectively shift the costs from those requiring the work to registrants, registrars, registries or other parties.
 Costs would make things disproportionately difficult for small players.
 Existing automated systems for transformation are inadequate.
 They do not provide results of sufficient quality for purposes requiring accuracy and cover fewer than 100 languages.
 Developing systems for languages not covered by transformation tools is slow and expensive, especially in the case of translation tools.
 For purposes for which accuracy is important, transformation work often needs to be done manually.
 For example the translated ‘Bangkok’ is more useful internationally than the transliterated ‘krung thep’.
 However, the transliterated ‘beijing’ is much more useful than the translated ‘Northern Capital’.
 Automated systems would not be able to know when to translate and when to transliterate.